ProgerXP/Sqobot/README.md

 Sqobot is specifically focused on stability and maximum independence from human interaction (apart from main _node_).
 It has sophisticated error logging/reporting and transaction mechanisms.

-Licensed in public domain. http://proger.me.
+Licensed in public domain.
+Uses [MiMeil](https://github.com/ProgerXP/MiMeil) for message delivery and [Squall](https://github.com/ProgerXP/Squall) for concise & functional PHP programming.

+Visit author's homepage at http://proger.me.

 ## Basic concepts